Bankruptcy-Related Litigation & Transactions

 Related Practice

-For 2023, Windels Marx is ranked in the Metropolitan Tier 2 (New York City) category for Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law.
-Visit the Best Law Firms directory and learn more about Windels Marx recognition.
+For 2024, Windels Marx is ranked both in the National Tier 3 and the Metropolitan Tier 2 (New York City) for Bankruptcy and Creditor Debtor Rights / Insolvency and Reorganization Law.
+In addition, we're ranked in Metropolitan Tier 2 (New York City) for Litigation - Bankruptcy.
+Visit the Best Law Firms directory and learn more about Windels Marx recognition